Bina Ramani: Art, writing and activism

 Ramani has exhibited art jointly with her partner George Mailhot.

 She is also the author of the memoir Bird in a Banyan Tree: My Story, which chronicles her life, work in fashion, the transformation of Hauz Khas Village, and the Jessica Lal case.

 Ramani is widely credited with transforming Hauz Khas Village into a fashion and design hub during the 1980s.
 Her boutiques and cultural initiatives helped turn the heritage area into a center for design, art, and lifestyle in the capital.

 Controversies

 In 2016, the Delhi High Court upheld her discharge from a forgery case linked to documentation arising from the Jessica Lal investigation.

 Personal life

 Ramani was first married to San Fransciso based-Andy Ramani for 13 years before their divorce.
 The couple had two daughters, including designer Malini Ramani.
 She later married Canadian George Mailhot.
 She had a brief romantic relationship with actor Shammi Kapoor (after the death of his wife) before her first marriage, which she has discussed publicly, including in her autobiography, ‘Bird in a Banyan Tree-My Story.
-She continues live at her home, at Saidul Ajaib, near Mehrauli, Delhi, with her daughter Malini Ramani.
+She continues to live at her home, at Saidul Ajaib, near Mehrauli, Delhi, with her daughter Malini Ramani.